ic-crc/crc-covlib/python-wrapper/docs/helper.itur_data.md

 ```python
 def DownloadITURP840SingleMonthData(month: int) -> None
 ```
 Download and install the ITU monthly statistics files (for the specified month only) that are used by the itur_p840.py module.
 Files are installed in 'crc_covlib/helper/data/itu_proprietary/p840/monthly/'.
-This requires **1.46 GB** of disk space.

 Args:
 - __month__ (int): Month, from 1 (January) to 12 (December).